-IKEA only uses coffee that has been certified by UTZ Certified, an independent, not-for-profit organisation that operates the world’s largest and fastest-growing certification programme for responsible coffee production.
+IKEA only uses coffee that has been certified by UTZ Certified, an independent, not-for-profit organization that operates the world’s largest and fastest-growing certification program for responsible coffee production.
 We want our co-workers and customers to know that the coffee they drink has been produced with respect to people and the environment.

 IKEA customers can trace their coffee all the way to the plantation by entering the coffee variety and best-before-date of coffee purchased from Swedish Food Markets into a tracer tool.

 UTZ Certified has a broad approach to sustainability, taking both people and the environment as well as good business practices into consideration.